 Right at the start of 2017, the newest form of visa, E-Visa (Electronic Visa) is expected to launch officially in Vietnam.
 E-visa promises even more effectiveness and convenience for travellers when applying for a Vietnam visa.

-Traditionally, visa applicants have to come in person or send mail to a Vietnam embassy to fill form, pay fee and wait for at least 3 days to receive the visa.
+Traditionally, visa applicants have to come in person or send mail to a Vietnam embassy to fill a form, pay a fee and wait for at least 3 days to receive the visa.
 With VOA (visa on arrival) a lot of work has been reduced for applicants.
 You don’t have to come to embassies or pay the money you can’t get back if the application fails.
 The VOA agent which is based in Vietnam will send you an “approval letter” to enter the country and get real visa stamp at the airport.
 However, the only inconvenience left with VOA is the long wait and queue at the Visa on Arrival counter.
 After a long flight, some tourists find it extremely exhausting process.

 The whole process now entirely is implemented online.
 Applicants must have a passport with at least six-month validity.
-Processing time is 3 days, after paying fee, if your application is approved, the visa will be sent to your email in PDF file.
-At airport, show these documents to enter the country:
+Processing time is 3 days, after paying a fee, if your application is approved, the visa will be sent to your email in PDF file.
+At the airport, show these documents to enter the country:

 - The printed visa.

 - A copy of invitation letter for the purpose of visit*

 - Health insurance during your trip in Vietnam.